Shrutika132/Employee-Performance-Dashboard-Power-BI-/README.md

 This project presents an interactive Employee Performance Dashboard built using Power BI.
 It helps analyze key HR metrics such as employee distribution, attrition rate, salary trends, and education background to support data-driven decision-making.

---
+---

 🎯 Objectives

-Analyze employee performance and salary hike trends
+🔹Analyze employee performance and salary hike trends

-Monitor attrition rate and workforce stability
+🔹Monitor attrition rate and workforce stability

-Understand department and designation distribution
+🔹Understand department and designation distribution

-Provide actionable insights for HR teams
+🔹Provide actionable insights for HR teams

---
+---

 🛠️ Tools & Technologies